-Our fabrication starts with about 5 mm × 5 mm, conventional 180 nm CMOS die, which contains the electronics for signal amplification, encoding, and transmission.
-The CMOS die is then integrated with AlGaAs diode, which acts as a photovoltaic (PV) as well as light emitting diode (LED), hence the diode is abbreviated as PVLED.
+Our fabrication starts with a conventional 180 nm CMOS die, which contains the electronics for signal amplification, encoding, and transmission.
+The CMOS die is then integrated with AlGaAs diode, which acts as a photo-voltaic (PV) as well as light emitting diode (LED), hence the diode is abbreviated as PVLED.
 The PVLED provides an optical link which powers the electronics and transmits encoded signals in optical pulses.
-The MOTE utilizes Pulse Position Modulation (PPM) for signal encoding for its high information-per-photon efficiency, where the spacing between the output pulses is proportional to the measured electric field of neuronal signals across the measurement electrodes.
-Figure 1 depicts a conceptual deployment and system description of such MOTE [3].
+The MOTE utilizes Pulse Position Modulation (PPM) for signal encoding for its high information-per-photon efficiency, where the spacing between the output pulses is proportional to the measured electric field of neuronal or electrochemical signals across the measurement electrodes.
+Figure 1 depicts a conceptual deployment and system description of such MOTE [4,5].
+It should be noted that preliminary electrochemical pH measurement results for ReMOTE are presented in [5]; however, the release process is not performed on it.

-Figure 1: An exemplary implementation and system level description of the MOTEs in a mouse animal model [3].
+Figure 1: An exemplary implementation and system level description of the MOTEs and ReMTOEs [4,5].

 Figure 2: MOTE Fabrication Process.
 (A) An AlGaAs μ LED (bullet-shaped) array is transferred on top of a CMOS chip containing an array of unit MOTE circuitry, and Pt is deposited over contact areas.
 (B) Routing Pt electrically connects each μ LED with an underlying CMOS.
 (C) Each MOTE is segregated and (D) encapsulated with SiO2 and Al2O3 except for the measurement electrodes area.
 (E) The backside Si is thinned so that total thickness is < 30 μ m.
-Adapted from [4].
+Adapted from [6].

-The AlGaAs diodes are first fabricated on a sapphire wafer, to be later released from the sapphire substrate with a sacrificial poly(methyl methacrylate) (PMMA) polymer.
+The AlGaAs diodes are first fabricated on a sapphire wafer, to be later released from the sapphire substrate with a sacrificial Poly (methyl methacrylate) (PMMA) polymer.
 Once the PMMA-coated AlGaAs diodes are transferred onto the CMOS die, Oxford 81 plasma etcher is used to remove the sacrificial PMMA, leaving only the diodes array intact on the CMOS die.
-To establish the electrical contact between the PVLED and CMOS, we have used the CNF ABM Contact Aligner for photolithography with AZ nLof2020 UV photoresist for efficient lift-off process that ensues after metal deposition.
+To establish the electrical contact between the PVLED and CMOS, we have used CNF ABM Contact Aligner for photolithography with AZ nLof2020 UV photoresist for efficient lift-off process that ensues after metal deposition.
 After the contact fabrication, the contacts of CMOS and PVLED are connected via similar photo-lithography process, and to maximize the conformality of the metal routing, we employ AJA Sputter.
-Following the routing step, each MOTE is encapsulated using Oxford ALD and PECVD for SiO2 and Si2N4 deposition, followed by dielectric etching using Oxford 100 and Unaxis deep reactive ion etch (DRIE) for release.
-Figure 2 described the fabrication sequence described herein.
+Following the routing step, each MOTE is encapsulated using OXFORD ALD and PECVD for SiO2 and Si3N4 deposition, followed by dielectric etching using OXFORD 100 and UNAXIS Deep Reactive Ion Etch (DRIE) for release.
+Figure 2 describes the fabrication sequence described herein.

-It should be noted that before embarking on the nano/ micro-fabrication flow, to confirm the functionality of each module (CMOS and the diode), we use Westbond 7400A Ultrasonic Wire Bonder for board-level test.
-ZEISS ultra and supra scanning electron microscopes (SEMs) are also used to inspect the fabricated MOTE for debugging purposes.
+It should be noted that before embarking on the nano/micro-fabrication flow, to confirm the functionality of each module (CMOS and the diode), we use the Westbond 7400A Ultrasonic Wire Bonder for board-level test.
+ZEISS Ultra and Supra Scanning Electron Microscopes (SEMs) are also used to inspect the fabricated MOTE for debugging purposes.